 B cups are quite common in America since 44% of American women have the B cup size.
 This size is followed by the C cups, which make up 28% of the female population.
 Breast sizes are primarily hereditary, but a significant loss in weight may decrease your breast size.

-B cups are not very big as they extend only around 2 inches from your torso and weigh around half a kilogram each.
+B cups are not very big as they extend only around 2 inches from your torso and weigh around 0.86 pounds each.
 However, these breasts are incredibly manageable and very attractive, as long as you wear the right kind of bra that fits you seamlessly.